bmarroc/data-science/README.md

 ## Data Science

-This repository contains Jupyter notebooks implementing solutions to different Data Science problems.
+This repository contains Jupyter notebooks implementing Data Science projects.

 These notebooks present a wide range of techniques and tools to address the usual Data Science workflow.